Burntisland Playgroup, Toll Community Centre, Kirkcaldy Road, Burntisland. KY3 9HA

 - When the time approaches, ensure a smooth transition to Nursery

-Please note that start dates are staggered in order of date of birth.
-You will be notified of your child’s start date the summer before they start Playgroup.
-Sessions run from: *Extended hours from August 2020: Monday –Friday 8.15am until 14.15pm* Initially, sessions finish a little earlier in order to help children settle in.
+Please note that start dates can be staggered in order of date of birth.
+You will be notified of your child’s start date in the term before they start Playgroup.
+Our sessions are Monday to Friday 8.15am until 14.15pm.
+Initially, sessions finish a little earlier in order to help children settle in.
 Younger children (under 3 years old) are normally limited to 3 sessions per week, however if you would like your child to attend more sessions, please discuss this with staff.

 The group aims to ensure that the admission of children is fair, equitable and responsive to the needs and preferences of individual children and their parents or carers.
 The group believes that no child should be excluded or disadvantaged because of ethnicity, culture, religious beliefs, language, family background, special education needs, disability, gender or ability.

 Applications are prioritised in order of date of birth and date of application.
-Children are required to attend for a minimum of 3 sessions to ensure feasibility and continuation of care for the children.
-Parents and carers should note that if a child is attending another Playgroup or Nursery, this may impact their eligibility for a place at Burntisland Playgroup.
-Application forms can be obtained from playgroup or the office at the Toll Community Centre.
+Children are required to attend for a minimum of 3 sessions to ensure feasibility and continuity of care for the children.
+Parents and carers should note that if a child is attending another setting, this may impact their eligibility for a place at Burntisland Playgroup.
+Application forms can be obtained by emailing (email@example.com) or phoning (01592 872854) to ask for an application pack.